macCesar/purgeTSS/configuring-guide.md

 ## Theme
 The `theme` key is where you define your own attributes to the following utilities:
 - colors ( auto generates: 'textColor', 'backgroundColor', 'borderColor', 'placeholderColor', 'gradientColorStops' )
-- spacing ( auto generatse: 'margin', 'padding', 'width', 'height' )
+- spacing ( auto generates: 'margin', 'padding', 'width', 'height' )
 - margin
 - padding
 - width